vmware-archive/vmware-vcenter/docs/esx_datastore_readme.md

 	target_iqn: (Storage IQN) This parameter defines a worldwide unique and valid name for the iSCSI target instances.
 The name, based on IETF RFC 3270, can be between 1 and 244 characters in length.
 Sample formats are: 'iqn.2006-01.com.openfiler:tsn.5f393ceedf4c' can be get from esx_get_iqns api.

+	path: (Required) This parameter defines the path to the ESXi host.

 # -------------------------------------------------------------------------
 # Parameter Signature